tribe-framework/storylang.json/README.md

 # Story-lang
-Used for storyboard-ing user experiences, Story-lang is a verbal and notation language with an addressing scheme.
+Used for storyboarding user experiences, Story-lang is a verbal and notation language with an addressing scheme.
 Like any spoken or sign language, it is a framework to imagine, annotate and communicate.
 It also brings precision and clarity to the collaborative process for people involved in UX design and front-end development.
 <br><br>
 Story-lang is JSON-compatible.
 <br><br>